sberbank-ai-lab/embeddings-valid/README.md

 # Vector test project
-Estimate your feature vector
+Estimate your feature vector quality on downstream task

 # Concepts
 ## Target file
-Tabular file with id and target columns.
+Tabular file with id field(s) and target columns.
 This is a base for quality estimation.

+Id can be one ore many columns. dtypes can be string, int, date or datetime.
+Id columns are used for join with other filed.
+Names of columns should be identical across the files, and you can rename some columns when file loads.

+Targets for all data should be in one file.
+Many target files will be in the next releases.

+## Id file
+Contains only ids columns.
+Used for split data on folds for train, valid and test.
+You can use `Target file` as `Id file`.
+Target columns will bew removed.

 ## Feature file
-Tabular file with id and feature columns.
+Tabular file with ids and feature columns.
 You can estimate this specific feature quality for target prediction, compare it with features from an other file or mix features from many files and compare ensemble.